 Arcane secret (requires LOG 4+).
 You have learned or discovered an arcane secret - either an element, creature type, or virtue.
 You can take this exploit multiple times, learning a new secret each time, but you may know no more secrets than your LOG attribute.

 Bearhug (requires STR 8+).
 When you successfully grab a foe, you grab your target with both arms, squeezing him.
 You can only bearhug a target of your size category or smaller.
 The target gains the Restrained condition, and takes 1d6 damage at the start of each of his turns.
-You may move at half speed, moving your victim with you.
-It takes a STR or AGI attack action to escape your bearhug.
+You may move at half SPEED, taking your victim with you.

 Blind shot (requires LUC 5+).
 While in full cover, you may pay 2d6 to take a shot without looking at what you are shooting at or exposing yourself.
 You use your LUC attribute instead of your AGI or INT for this shot.

 Brush off (requires STR 8+).
 You contemptuously brush aside a melee attack as a reaction; your attacker suffers a -2d6 penalty to that attack.

 Burst of speed (requires piloting or driving skill).
 Your mount, ship, or vehicle gains a speed boost of 2 hexes/squares for the turn.